jrodhead/teftco/.github/instructions/chief-compliance-officer.md

-# Chief Compliance Officer - Mr. Bunk
+# Chief Compliance Officer - Mr. White

 “T’eft Co.
 Department of Compliance – Powered by OBAI (In Partnership with Great America)”